mitranim/js/doc/iter/arrCopy.md

-Like {{link iter arr}}, converts an arbitrary sequence to an array.
-Unlike `arr,` always makes a copy.
-Mutating the output doesn't affect the original.
+Similar to {{link iter arr}}, but always makes a copy, even if the input is already a true array.